What is DirectSubs?

 No way!
 Those sites are geared towards homeowners which is great but DirectSubs is geared towards people who participate first hand in the real estate investment & construction industry.

-Pro Tip: As mentioned, no matter how you receive a referral or recommendation, regardless of who it’s from – you simply must perform your own due diligence.
-That begins with, but not limited to, interviewing the prospect and asking relevant questions.
+Pro Tip: As mentioned, no matter how you receive a referral or recommendation and regardless of who it’s from – you simply must perform your own due diligence.
+That begins with, but not limited to, interviewing the prospect, asking relevant questions and reviewing any necessary documentation.
 Additionally, you may want to consider asking for names/numbers of recent clients or affiliates to ask them about their experience with the contractor.
-And in the end, remember to go with your gut.
-Finally, if you end up working together, make sure you always over-communicate.
-Not once or twice but at every perceived juncture of the project.

 This process isn’t much different than the previous explanation.
 In addition to reviewing their rating, you’ll want to meet them and if possible, meet at the jobsite in question.
 It should give you a glimpse into how they run their jobsite which may correlate to their overall professionalism.
 Also, chat with other subcontractors who are on site and ask them about their experience while working with this particular person.